The Best Books for President's Day or Engaging Students in U.S. History

 James Madison was our 4th U.S. President.
 At 5 feet 4 inches and with a soft voice, President Madison is not remembered as a powerhouse president.
 Quiet scholarship and eloquence marked this man.

 I challenge you to click on the link here and read the first chapter of Jean Fritz’s book on James Madison.
 You will want more.
 In my classroom I make a practice of reading the first few pages of books that I think might be a bit intimidating or off putting for kids.
+(This is one great way to motivate reluctant readers.)
 Those are some of the best reads, even if the cover isn’t captivating or the blurb on the back isn’t written by a Madison Avenue type.

 This is one of those memorable books that will on stick with you long after you’ve finished reading it.